 Firewalls can obstruct the speed and access of your connection sometimes.
 Certain browsers are also known to interfere for unexplainable reasons, pages could time out simply because your browser made a mistake or loaded something incorrectly.
 It could be a recent extension installed to your browser, it helps to disable these when problems arise, just to make sure its not being effected by the extension.
 Also, your Firewall or Internet Security could be blocking your internet, or the browser.
 It may help to temporarily disable all your internet security to see if you notice any improvement, if you do, then you will be able to fine tune your settings to ensure they do not affect your internet speed.

 Having a lot of different HTML Fragments on your website can cause your pages to load slowly.
-For example, if you have 'Twitter', 'Facebook', 'Google Plus' and 'Live Chat' HTML Fragments added to your website and any of these website's servers are experiencing problems or high levels of traffic, they will slow down, causing your website to be slow at loading certain fragments, and therefore slowing down the loading process of the rest of your website.
+For example, if you have 'Twitter', 'Facebook' and 'Live Chat' HTML Fragments added to your website and any of these website's servers are experiencing problems or high levels of traffic, they will slow down, causing your website to be slow at loading certain fragments, and therefore slowing down the loading process of the rest of your website.
 It helps to disable any HTML Fragments when your website is running slowly, if your site responds more sufficiently after removing these, you then know its an external server that is currently having issues.
 Generally, having a large collection of widgets on your website will slow down the loading process regardless, as the browser is having to connect to multiple servers and load content from these locations, as well as load all of the content on your website.

 Having a responsive website will really help in improving on your page speed.
-This can be actioned through the variety of responsive templates available with Create and using Content Pages to make your website pages.
-If a website is optimised for all screen sizes, this will really help speed up the page load time. :)
+This can be actioned through the variety of the best website templates available with Create and using Content Pages to make your website.
+If a website is optimised for all screen sizes, this will really help speed up the page load time.